joaoflauzino/Neural_Network_Implementation/README.md

 # Language

-The code was developed in python
+The code was developed in python.

 # Libraries Dependencies